 I sewed up this pair of pockets in Brisbane, Queensland, where autumnal pumpkins in the southern spring sunshine did not feel at all appropriate for Halloween.
 Watermelons, on the other hand – summer melons made much more sense!

-And when this watermelon print looked up at me in Spotlight and waved and announced itself at five dollars a meter, My Australian Halloween costume was pretty well sorted!
+When this watermelon print looked up at me in Spotlight and waved and announced itself at five dollars a meter, My Australian Halloween costume was pretty well sorted!

 (My Big Watermelon Earrings were hand-made by the incomparably colorful Earandthere who knew EXACTLY what to do!)

 I had just enough fabric left over from the dress to make a pair of 18th Century Pockets.
 I cut them out back in Australia right before i flew home to Chile, where they promptly got lost.
-Just before leaving Santiago for Iquique, I found them, bound them and sewed them up.
+Just before leaving Santiago for Iquique, I found them, bound them and sewed them up!

 Easter Coda: